Essential Rules for Renting a Room in Your House: 12 Things You Need to Know

 Step 8: Manage insurance and safety

-You should talk to your insurance provider to ensure your current policy covers the tenants' space, as well as any potential liabilities.
+You should talk to your insurance provider to ensure your current insurance policy covers the tenants' space, as well as any potential liabilities.
 If it doesn't, consider upgrading your policy.

 Be proactive in identifying potential hazards and addressing them promptly.
 Install smoke detectors, provide adequate lighting, and ensure all electrical and plumbing systems are in good, working order.